ask0ldd/P9-Debugging_nJest/README.md

 Besides a few bugs I had to handle, the backend and the frontend were delivered to me as is.

-My job here consisted of implementing all the tests needed to assess the behavior of the employee dashboard functionalities.
+My job here consisted of implementing all the tests needed to assess the behavior of the employees dashboard functionalities.

 Using Jest I had to deal with :